kgorman/mongodb-hurtmachine/README.md

 ansible-galaxy install kgorman.sysbench-mongodb
 ```

-Change the [loadservers] and [mongodbservers] lines to match your enviroment.
+Change the [loadservers] and [mongodbservers] lines in hosts.txt to match your enviroment.

 ```bash
 ansible-playbook -i hosts.txt site.yml